tonyekim/oi-web-dev-assessment/README.md

 # 6. Integration with Frontend

-`Integrate the CMS with the existing frontend of the blog website using a suitable API library (e.g. GraphQL, REST API).`
+`Integrate the backend with the existing frontend of the blog website `

-`Fetch the blog post data from the CMS API endpoint and display it on the frontend using a suitable data visualization library (e.g. React Router, Redux).`
+`Fetch the blog post data from the API endpoint and display it on the frontend using a suitable data visualization library (e.g. React Router, Redux).`

-`Implement basic pagination with a maximum of 10 blog posts per page.`
+`Implement basic pagination with a maximum of 8 blog posts per page.`

 # 7. Bonus Task: Add Advanced Features

 ` Add a search feature that allows users to search for blog posts by title or content.`

-`Implement a WYSIWYG editor for the blog post form that allows users to format text and add images or videos.`

-`Add a feature that allows users to schedule blog posts for publication at a later date.`

 Note: Make sure to follow best practices for code organization, readability, and maintainability.
 Happy coding!